Attachment Centered Therapy Manchester, London and Guildford

 I am Charley Shults and I have been practicing counselling and psychotherapy since 1987.
 I am offering Addiction Counselling in Manchester at Hampden House Psychotherapy Center, Relationship Counselling in Manchester, and Attachment Counselling in Manchester, as well as at 10 Harley Street in London.

 Healing The Broken Bond:Is a book that I am working on and I will be posting regular excerpts from the book online.
 If you would like to read it, please do so at the bottom of this page.
 If you want to give me feedback or ask questions please do so using the email link.
-What is posted here, today, 15-3-2016, is the second post, History of the AAI.
-I hope you enjoy it.
+What is posted now is about REBT, Rational Emotive Behaviour Therapy, the grandaddy of all CBT, and in my opinion still the best. i hope it is useful to you.

 Attachment Centered Therapy Manchester and London: I work with individuals, couples and families offering Attachment Centered Therapy in Manchester and London in order to help them heal difficulties related to their attachment relationships.
 I also find that this work has a global effect, so that those clients who do this work experience changes in all areas of their life's functioning.